abi-am/omicss-25/Functional genomics/Genetic variations/varinat_calling/variant_calling_pipeline.md

 ### Step 7: Filter variants

 #### Separating SNPs and INDELs
-The raw VCF file (raw_variants.vcf) contains both SNPs and INDELs.
+The raw VCF file (genotyped_variants.vcf.gz) contains both SNPs and INDELs.
 These should be separated before applying different filtering criteria.

 For SNPs:
 ```bash